C2DH/ranketwo/_assignments/social-media-historians/07-twitterascasestudy.en.md

 Go to this [New York Times article by Mike Isaac](https://www.nytimes.com/2017/09/26/technology/twitter-280-characters.html?smid=url-share).
 After reading it, try to answer the following questions:
 - In what ways can you respond to a tweet?
-- Can you “like” a tweet?
+- Can you “like” a tweet/post?
 Why would you?
 - Can you mention a user in a tweet?
 Why?

 <!-- section -->